thadryanjs/nvim-from-scratch/readme.md

 ## Todo

-- Coq start on code file?
+- Coq and LSP only start for source code.
-- Disable warning when starting coq
-- Disable autostart for some LSPs?